TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 4/Jeremiah 4.15.md

 ---

-For a voice declareth from Dan, and publisheth evil from the hills of Ephraim:
+For a voice declares from Dan, and publishes evil from the hills of Ephraim: